thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Inititally I thought about adding noise to the image, but then I realized some of the normalized images already had noise, and felt like it was overkill.